zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

 Finally, click on Start Manual Run to trigger the pipeline.

 1. You can follow the progression of the pipeline directly from the Deployment page.
-Every stage that is running/completes change its color to yellow or red in case of failure.
-You can also visualize some logs from Kubernetes OKE cluster:
+Every stage that is running change its color to yellow.
+After completes the stage, it turns into green in case of success or red in case of failure.
+You can also visualize some logs from Kubernetes OKE cluster on the right hand side of the page:
   ![Deployment Progress](./images/devops-pipeline-deploy-progress.png)

-1. After completing the pipeline, all stages should be green.
+1. After completing the pipeline, all stages should be green and the status of the Deployment `Succeeded`.
   ![Devops pipeline succeed](./images/devops-pipeline-succeed.png)

-1. (Optional) You can also use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) to monitor the progress of your pipeline using `kubectl` cli.
+1. (Optional) You can also use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) to monitor the status of the Kubernetes resources you are deploying using `kubectl`, the [Kubernetes cli](https://kubernetes.io/docs/reference/kubectl/overview/).
 You first need to [set up a connection with your cluster](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm#cloudshelldownload), and then use `kubectl` to monitor the deployment of the resources:

     ```
     kubectl get svc -w
     ```